twilco/widen.github.io/_posts/2016-02-12-testing-future-web-stack.md

 +-- package.json
 ```

 In order to support this new structure, a few changes must be made to some of our existing code.
 First, webpack.config.js has to be updated to be aware of the new location of our source files.
-This is a simple as change the value of the `entry` property from `./name-manager.jsx` to `./app/name-manager.jsx`.
+This is a simple as changing the value of the `entry` property from "./name-manager.jsx" to "./app/name-manager.jsx".
 So [our original app/webpack.config.js][webpack.config.js-v1] file now looks like this:

 ```javascript
 module.exports = {